 Once you realise that you CAN do it, you’ll feel so much more confidence in yourself.
 You’ll get a surge of independence and that never leaves you.
 If anything it’s probably the best thing for shy/anxious people because you’re around people you’ll never see again and they’re in the same position as you.
 This means you’ll come out of your shell a bit and be more confident coming back – maybe even showing a future travel partner around the city that liberated you.

 The best way to grow as a person is through life changing experiences.
 You’ll learn so much by travelling solo, not only will you feel more comfortable in yourself when eating out alone etc. you’ll get valuable experience in airports, train stations etc. It will help you be more comfortable in these types of situations and teach you that the world really isn’t as scary as it seems.

 Naturally, it’s works out less expensive overall.
 Every meal is a meal for one, each plane, train, taxi or tram ride is for one.
 As much as the cost for holidays for two should be split in half, it often works out more expensive anyway.
 Double/twin rooms are more expensive than single rooms, hostels don’t always accommodate double beds etc. Also, you will only be paying for attractions that you actually want to see, so it’s a win win in that respect.

 You Learn To Rely On Yourself More

 It’s tempting to put decisions on to others, especially when you’re trying to relax on holiday, but this isn’t necessarily good.
-Travelling solo will teach you to be more self reliant.
-You’ll learn to trust your own judgement more and be independant in all areas of life.
+Travelling solo will teach you to be more self-reliant.
+You’ll learn to trust your own judgement more and be independent in all areas of life.
 Ask yourself, would you know how to handle an emergency?
 Probably by relying on the people around you, right?
 Travelling solo will help you become the person that people can rely on.